Decision-Making Responsibilities & Custody in British Columbia

 It is generally best for parents to seek legal advice before relocating, as it could create legal issues.
 The court will usually require a detailed and acceptable custody plan to approve the relocation.
 This should take into account not only the best interests of the child and the rights of the other parent but should also include:

 If the move is opposed by the other parent, who provides evidence that it is either not in the child’s best interests or breaches his/her parental rights, or both, the relocation may be refused by the court.
-If you’re considering child custody after a separation in the Langley area of British Columbia, DSG Family Law offers a free initial consultation to assess your situation and outline your legal options.
-Speak with a family lawyer today.
+If you’re considering child custody after a separation in the Langley area of British Columbia, DSG Family Law offers a free and confidential initial consultation to assess your situation and outline your legal options.
+Speak with our family lawyers today.

 DSG Family Law is committed to providing you with strategic & compassionate guidance for all your family law needs, with clear solutions to complex matters.